seatgeek/druzhba/docs/configuration.rst

   be generated from the contents of the query.
 Not compatible with the ``--rebuild`` command line argument.

+- ``lookback_value``: Optional. the number of indices to start from before the previous job's highest index.
+This option is meant to catch race conditions where some rows could be overlooked

 Column-specific configuration:

 - ``columns_to_drop``: Optional.
 This is a list of columns that exist in the